szabgab/rust.org.il/pages/companies.md

 description: List of companies In Israel that use Rust along with some information on what they use it for.
 ---

+On this page we try to showcase all the companies in Israel that have some Rust projects.
+We include local companies and international companies that have a local office where some people write Rust.
+For each company we try to include some explanation what they use Rust for and some "evidence". e.g. A link to a presentation they gave.
+The fact that they hosted a Rust event.
+If they have Open Source projects written in Rust.

 * [Cynerio](https://www.cynerio.com/)
     See their [presentations](/tlv).